JuliaReliab/FaultTree.jl/README.md

 ### Basic event

 The basic event is a bottom node of fault tree (leaf node), and represents an event such as a component failure.
 In the diagram, it can be drawn as a circle.
-The difference between basic and repeat events appers when the nodes having the same label are placed as two or more leaf nodes.
+The difference between basic and repeated events appers when the nodes having the same label are placed as two or more leaf nodes.
 In the case of basic event, they are exactly copied, i.e., the instances of leaf nodes are different.
 Therefore, even if one event occurs, it does not affect another one that is copied.

 For example, we consider the following fault tree having two basic events.